califano-lab/NaRnEA/README.md

 })
 ```

-compute the enrichment of the gene sets in the gene expression signatures using NaRnEA
+We can now compute the enrichment of the gene sets in each of the gene expression signatures with NaRnEA.
+For now, we'll do this without leading edge analysis; setting `r leading.edge = TRUE` allows for post-hoc leading edge analysis but increases computational time.
 ```{r}
 gene.set.1.enrichment.results <- apply(cur.ges.mat,2,function(cur.ges,cur.gene.set){
 	y <- unlist(NaRnEA(ges = cur.ges, regulon = cur.gene.set, seed = 1, leading.edge = FALSE))